Home ยป Noodles ยป Spicy Cold Kimchi Noodles

 Cuisine: Korean

-Keyword: kimchi, kimchi noodles, noodles
+Keyword: cold kimchi noodles, kimchi cold noodles, kimchi noodles

 Prep Time: 8 minutes